 - In 1810, an enhancement of his wood boring crown bit to bore out pipes in stone

-One irony of all this is that William Murdoch is unrecognised as the inventor of half a dozen of the most transformative technologies in human history, but did not invent gas lighting, the technology for which he is famous.
+One irony of all this is that William Murdoch is not recognised as the inventor of half a dozen of the most transformative technologies in human history, but did not invent gas lighting, the technology for which he is famous.
 To be fair, even if the Earl of Dundonald invented the concept of gas lighting, Murdoch made it practical and safe.

-Huegly successful as it was, there is a large dose of 'what might have beens' about Murdoch's pneumatic messaging system.
+Hugely successful as it was, there is a large dose of 'what might have beens' about Murdoch's pneumatic messaging system.
 If the telegraph had not come along, it would probably have developed into a nationwide rapid mail delivery system, which also had the ability to send small parcels.
-It would have been superior to anything we have today and might well have forced retail to an 'Amazon warehouse' business model 150 years ago.
+It would have been superior to anything we have today and might well have forced retailers to adopt an 'Amazon warehouse' business model 150 years ago.
 In the 1830s, Murdoch's protege Samuel Clegg developed pneumatic tubes and cannisters into the atmospheric railway.
 Working systems were installed in Dublin, Paris and Croydon.
-Brunel developed a prototype atmospheric railway for the South Deven Railway.
+Brunel developed a prototype atmospheric railway for the South Devon Railway.
 Unfortunately, they all proved unreliable because of defective seals.
 If only someone as ingenious as Murdoch was there to look at the problem, personal transport could have bypassed the car, jumping to something far superior.
 Elon Musk's Hyperloop, after all, works on the same principle.

 William Murdoch tour